 However, a whey protein supplement will ensure that the gains you see are slow, but you only gain lean muscle instead of plain fat.
 If you’re bodybuilding goal is to put on quality muscle and are not short of time, whey protein would work the best for you and not mass gainers.

 If agility, speed or endurance is your goal, you need to stay clear of any type of weight/mass gainers.
 The high amount of carbohydrates and fats in a gainer is not something that should be a part of your diet.

 Since athletes need recovery from the physical workout and need to focus on endurance and increasing performance, protein supplement a must and not a mass gainer.

 This will make sure that your muscle tissues are always recovered and grow better than before, helping you with better performance.

 5. Goal – Improve Overall Health

-While none of the two supplements is necessary to maintain good health, whey protein supplement is something that you may want to consider in your diet, considering its benefits.
-Some of them include preventing cancer, keeping blood pressure in check and supporting a healthy heart.
+While none of the two supplements is necessary to maintain good health, whey protein are something that you may want to consider in your diet, considering its benefits and not mass gainers.

 Frequently Asked Questions

 Mass gainers are better for building muscle and gaining weight in short time, as they provide high amount of calories.
 Whey protein is better for lean muscle mass and recovery after workout.
 For bulking, mass gainer is better since it has high amount of calories and protein for weight gain requirements.